talkable/talkable-docs/source/web_hooks.rst

 #########

 Web hooks are "user-defined HTTP callbacks".
-They are usually triggered by some event on Curebit's site.
+They are usually triggered by some event on Talkable's site.

 http://en.wikipedia.org/wiki/Webhook

-Each web hook in Curebit is defined with an HTTP URL to deliver web hook data (aka payload).
+Each web hook in Talkable is defined with an HTTP URL to deliver web hook data (aka payload).
 This URL should be defined and implemented on the client's site.

 .. raw:: html